blackPack07/CODSOFT/README.md

 # CODSOFT
-I'm started a Java Developer internship at CodSoft on 15th of Aug, 2023.
+I started a Java Developer internship at CodSoft on 15th of Aug, 2023.